davidmcfar/d_mcfarlane_m_settimi_midterm/README.md

 ![cattouchingdog](images/catsvsdogsbanner.jpeg)

 ## All about cats vs dogs
-- A clash of the greatest philosophies
+We are creating a website to decide if cats or dogs are better.
+We got into detail on both sides on reasons of why each is superior.
+It is the clash of great philosophies.
+You will have to decide which side you agree with.

 ## Requirements
-- use a browser that is mordern
+- use a browser that is modern

 ## Built with:
 - Html